mchaudhry02/capstone-pr-review/docs/iteration-log.md

 issues but did not consistently state severity or recommended action.
 This is the specific dimension the agentic pipeline should be measured against improving.
 Full results in `docs/baseline-metrics.md`.

+## [2026-08-09] Decision: use Claude.ai directly instead of a billed API key
+`orchestrator.py`'s automated path calls the Anthropic API directly, which requires a billed `ANTHROPIC_API_KEY`.
+Rather than add billing for a capstone-scale project, chose to run the reviewer and release-manager steps manually through Claude.ai's chat interface instead — same underlying model, same reasoning task, genuinely real output, just invoked through a different interface.
+Documented as the project's actual approach in `docs/running-reviewer-via-claude-ai.md`.
+Trade-off: this doesn't produce automated token-cost/latency telemetry the way the API path would — already flagged honestly in `docs/impact-study.md`'s limitations section. `orchestrator.py`'s automated path remains in the repo as a documented option for a real deployment with a live key.